ideas2code/XM8-Apps/README.md

 # Update
-fixed the Red tint when hovering over the xm8 apps button thanks to andrew_s90 (http://www.exilemod.com/profile/14063-andrew_s90/)
+Fixed the Red tint when hovering over the xm8 apps button thanks to andrew_s90 (http://www.exilemod.com/profile/14063-andrew_s90/)

 Added the much requested Go Back button to the Xm8 apps page

+#Info
+For any of you scripters out there Hollow is hosting a Xpm apps contest with a $50 prize.
+Go check it out http://www.exilemod.com/topic/9262-xm8-app-contest/

 # XM8-Apps